jonbrownorg/jobrown.io/_posts/2024-08-03-revewing-bravas-io-a-revoutionary-new-mdm-and-idp.md

 ---
 ### TL;DR

-Mention code JONBROWN when you ask for a demo and get 5% off or start a 30 day trial and provide code JONBROWN for 5% off your continued subscription.
+Mention the code JONBROWN when you ask for a demo or start a 30-day trial and enjoy 5% additional off your first year of annual service.

 What are you waiting for?
 Sign up for a [trial](https://www.bravas.io/en/tarifs) or [demo](https://www.bravas.io/en/demo-bravas) of [Bravas.io](https://www.bravas.io/) today!